-Check label for fiber content, then see Cycle Selection Chart on page 10 for cycle recommendation.
+Check label for fiber content, then see Cycle Selection Chart on page 12 for cycle and temperature recommendations.

-- 1. Remove weights and hooks. - To help prevent wrinkling, dry only one or two drapery panels at one time, depending on size. - Remove from dryer as soon as it stops.
+- 1. Remove weights and hooks. - 2.
+To help prevent wrinkling, dry only one or two drapery panels at one time, depending on size. - 3.
+Remove from dryer as soon as it stops.
 (Some drapery fabrics may require little or no ironing if you remove them from the dryer while still slightly damp, then smooth and hang them.)